Tariqyahya123/EksWithTerraform/README.md

 &ensp;

-## (OPTIONAL) Step 13: Make sure your ingress load balancer has been provisioned successfuly.
+## Step 12: Make sure your ingress load balancer has been provisioned successfuly.

 This is a bash command that will repeatedly check the status of your ingress load balancer untill it is active and ready to recieve traffic.